 About South African Secular Society

-The South African Secular Society is a Civil Society Organisation (CSO) and is registered as a Non Profit Organisation (NPO).
+The South African Secular Society (SASS) is a Civil Society Organisation (CSO) registered as a Non Profit Organisation (NPO).
+We promote secularism and the Naturalistic Worldview.

 Definition of terms